syedriza7868/DOM-manipulation/DOM manipulation/readme.md

 ## Code uesd

-*document.querySelector(".side-bar .crayons-card .       crayons-subtitle-2").innerHTML = "Syed Riza";
+     document.querySelector(".side-bar .crayons-card .       crayons-subtitle-2").innerHTML = "Syed Riza ";
      document.querySelector(".side-bar .color-base-70").innerHTML = "Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand.";*
+Good programmers write code that humans can understand.";

 ## Output